|Home English Facebook Donate|

-Question to ask the true believers - was the seer stone just a stone or did it indeed have special ability to translate ancient writings?
-If you say it did have special abilities then how do you account for the fact that Joseph found the stone some 24 feet underground on Willard & Mason Chase's property while he and Hyrum were digging a well for Mr. Chase?
+Was the seer stone just a stone or did it indeed have special ability to translate ancient writings?
+If it had special abilities, how is that possible since Joseph found the stone some 24 feet underground on Willard & Mason Chase's property while he and Hyrum were digging a well for Mr. Chase?
 He was not given the stone by the angel nor was it in the stone box with the plates.
 He had the stone years before the Book of Mormon translation commenced.
 Also this is the very stone he used in his failed attempts to find treasure with.
 Plus since the Church still has this stone it could be examined for unique properties or even used by the current prophets as seering device but it apparently just sits in the vault like an ordinary stone.

-If you say no, Joseph just used this stone to concentrate with and it had no special powers then how do you account for the fact that Joseph was unable to translate when Martin Harris swapped stones in order to test Joseph?
+If it did not have special abilities and Joseph just used this stone to concentrate with, then why was Joseph unable to translate when Martin Harris swapped stones in order to test Joseph?

-There is no faithful answer to this question that does not bring up serious problems in regard to the seer stone method of translating that Joseph used to translate the Book of Mormon.
+There is no faithful answer to this question that does not bring up serious problems in regard to the seer stone method of translating the Book of Mormon that Joseph used.

 Why not tell the members openly?

-The church is guilty of not plainly teaching the truth to its members, let alone investigators of the church.
-The hierarchy of the church knows how it was done, as evidenced by Russell M. Nelson's talk to the mission presidents.
-Even faithful members and missionaries, that know how the process was done, will almost always omit this detail and even lie to prospective members as they will more easily believe the commonly-told story instead of the actual method.
-Does this sound like an ethical thing for God's true church to do?
+The Church has not plainly taught the truth to its members, let alone investigators of the church.
+The hierarchy of the church knows the translation took place with a stone in a hat, as evidenced by Russell M. Nelson's talk to the mission presidents.
+Even devout members and missionaries who know how the translation occurred, will almost always omit this detail and even lie to prospective members as they will more easily believe the commonly-told story instead of the actual method.
+This is unethical.

 Why doesn't the church be honest when teaching the method to investigators or even its own members?